e-mission/e-mission-docs/docs/dev/publicdashboard/Working_with_public_dashboard.md

-# Note on execution of public dashboard to launch the notebook
-- First execute `mapping_dictionaries.ipynb` before launching any other notebooks.

 # Test Scenario for Public Dashboard changes:
 1. Front end testing
     - Make sure the dropdown menu have valid list of metrics.